Brendan Comiskey: Resignation

-Comiskey resigned in 2002 after the transmission of the BBC documentary "Suing the Pope" amid allegations that he did not report allegations that Fr Sean Fortune had abused a number of children while Comiskey was in control of the diocese.
-Fortune was a serial paedophile with a manipulative personality and Comiskey admits he found him difficult to deal with.
+Bishop Comiskey resigned in 2002 after the transmission of the BBC documentary Suing the Pope, amid allegations that he did not report allegations that Fr Sean Fortune had abused a number of children while Comiskey was in control of the diocese.
+Fortune was a serial paedophile with a manipulative personality and Comiskey admitted he found him difficult to deal with.
 Fortune committed suicide while on bail.

 According to the founder of the abuse victims' charity One in Four, Colm O'Gorman, Comiskey was not alone in his responsibility to report the allegations to civil authorities.
 O'Gorman is quoted as saying, "It would be sad if he (Comiskey) was ultimately scapegoated in all this and the church failed to accept full responsibility".

 Bishop Éamonn Walsh was installed in March 2002 as Apostolic Administrator in Ferns and implemented a new child protection policy which resulted in many more historic allegations of child-sexual abuse emerging.